-People are driving significantly less than before the lockdown, and this has led to a fall in the number of claims we’re seeing and therefore the level of risk we're covering.
-We want to do our bit too so we're giving a £25 refund of premium for every car and van on cover with us on 20 April 2020.
+People drove significantly less than before the lockdown, and this led to a fall in the number of claims and therefore the level of risk we cover.
+We wanted to do our bit too so we gave a £25 refund of premium for every car and van covered with us on 20 April 2020.

-This is to recognise our customers for following government advice and staying home as much as possible during the UK-wide lockdown, when we’re all working together to slow the spread of Coronavirus.
+This was to recognise our customers for following government advice and staying home as much as possible during the UK-wide lockdown, when we were all working together to slow the spread of Coronavirus.

-As one of our 4.4 million car and van customers, the refund you get aims to provide an equal share of savings among all of our customers, making the total payment £110m.
+Our 4.4 million car and van customers got an equal share of savings, making the total payment £110m.

-Why isn’t the refund a percentage of my premium?
+Why wasn't the refund a percentage of customers' premium?

 We wanted to make this fair and considered a number of options.
 We considered this the best solution to give something back to our customers as soon as we could, while making sure all customers had an equal share in the savings made from the expected reduction in claims.

-Everyone’s lives have changed as a result of Coronavirus; key workers still need to drive to work, people still need to drive to the supermarket and some people aren't driving at all.
+Everyone’s lives have changed as a result of Coronavirus; key workers still needed to drive to work, people still needed to drive to the supermarket and some people didn’t drive at all.